 When Hennessy took us shopping, she not only gave us the ins-and-outs of Atlanta’s Scott Antique Market, but shared fantastic tips for decorating with antiques and showed us how she could use pieces in her designs.

 “I don’t like a lot of frills or for anything to be too heavy or ornate.
 I focus on the materials and textures to bring interest to a room.” — Allison Hennessy

 The Pick: Hennessy often mixes reproduction and vintage pieces of blue-and-white export china.
-She takes note of the color saturation and choosing finishes with a hand-painted quality.
+She takes note of the color saturation, choosing finishes with a hand-painted quality.
 The Placement: Patterns and textures pair beautifully in this living room, with reds and neutrals accented by blues and punctuated by fretwork armchairs and a midcentury painting.